johanguse/api-go-lang-transations/README.md

 ```
 The server will start on http://127.0.0.1:8000/api/.

-You can use the healthcheck to
+You can use the healthcheck to verify the status.

 ## API Reference